CodeChefMUST/Algorithms/Graph Algorithms/Bellman Ford/Algorithm.md

 # drawbacks of Bellman ford
-If the total weight of a cycle is negitive then graph cannot be solved
+If the total weight of a cycle is negative then graph cannot be solved
 =======
 # Bellman Ford algorithm
 It helps us find the shortest path from a vertex to all other vertices of a weighted graph.